Srihaas007/Groundio/README.md

 # Groundio
 Cross-platform app for booking stadiums and grounds, built with React Native and Firebase.
 Users can browse, book, and manage sports venues in real-time with secure payments via Stripe.
 The app provides a seamless experience across Android, iOS, and web, offering real-time updates and user-friendly features.

+## Please refer to "master" branch for Srihaas code
+### everyone please create your separate branches thank you.

 ### Install Dependencies